Kerstin Pullin, BSc (Hons), Dip, MBACP (Reg)

 - Passive aggressive behaviour

 - Personality disorders

 Other areas of counselling I deal with

-Highly Sensitive People (HSP), Dissociative Identity Disorder (DID), disorganised attachment, empowerment, Substance Use Disorder (SUD), Female Genital Mutilation (FGM)
+Highly Sensitive People (HSP), Dissociative Identity Disorder (DID), disorganised attachment, empowerment, Substance Use Disorder (SUD), Female Genital Mutilation (FGM), gender and diversity

 - Cognitive and behavioural therapies